klabu-lesvos-badge

 Lesvos Spirit Shirt 3D

-Co-designed with the local community, the Lesvos shirt embodies the unbeatable spirit of KLABU.
+Co-designed with the local community, this shirt embodies the unbeatable spirit of Lesvos.

-• Since the start of Lesvos Spirit, the project has sparked joy through the power of sports and community to over 5,000 newly arrived asylum seekers on Lesvos.
+• Between 2022 and 2026, the project sparked joy through the power of sports and community to over 15,000 newly arrived asylum seekers on Lesvos.

-• Since 2025, the gym is located beside the Parea Community Centre, creating a powerful, centralised hub for asylum seekers: Parea provides vital support (such as language classes, legal/medical aid, and food/clothes distribution), while KLABU offers a space to connect and enjoy a fun workout.
+• In 2025, the gym changed locations and is now located beside the Parea Community Centre, creating a powerful, centralised hub for asylum seekers: Parea provides vital support (such as language classes, legal/medical aid, and food/clothes distribution).

-• The gym also provides daily access for bodybuilding, with dedicated time slots for women and LGBTQ+ individuals in collaboration with Lesvos Solidarity, a non-governmental organization (NGO) on the Greek island of Lesvos that provides humanitarian aid to refugees and vulnerable locals.
-This partnership ensures a welcoming space for all gym users, respecting cultural sensitivities by providing a comfortable environment for female participation and guaranteeing a safe sporting environment for members of the LGBTQ+ group.
+• YSR and KLABU worked closely with local NGO Lesvos Solidarity, a non-governmental organisation (NGO) that provides humanitarian aid to refugees and vulnerable locals.
+This partnership made the gym a welcoming space for all users, respecting cultural sensitivities by providing a comfortable environment for female participation and guaranteeing a safe sporting environment for members of the LGBTQ+ group.
+These efforts continue today after graduation.

-• The Lesvos Spirit refugee community often also participates in local running races and marathons, fostering inclusion and raising awareness alongside Greek residents.
+• For the past few years, the Lesvos Spirit refugee community often participated in local running races and marathons, fostering inclusion and raising awareness alongside Greek residents, which we know our friends at YSR will continue to champion.

 Discover more about the Lesvos Spirit, its members and impact through the stories below.